rails/rails/guides/source/form_helpers.md

 ### Combining Arrays and Hashes

-We can mix and match these two concepts.
-One element of a hash might be an array as in the previous example, or you can have an array of hashes.
-For example, a form might let you create any number of addresses by repeating the following form fragment
+You can mix and match these two concepts.
+One element of a hash might be an array as in the previous example `params[:person]` hash has a key called `[:phone_number]` whose value is an array.

+You also can have an array of hashes.
+For example, a form can let a user create any number of addresses by repeating the following form fragment:

 ```html
 <input name="person[addresses][][line1]" type="text"/>